 How to use Fingerprints for Cryptography

-Amit Deo, Senior Cryptography Researcher at Crypto Quantique, explains the benefits and drawbacks of PUF authentication.
+Amit Deo, PhD and Senior Cryptography Researcher at Crypto Quantique, explains the benefits and drawbacks of PUF authentication.

 The process of authentication is extremely commonplace in the digital world.
 Perhaps the most frequent example is when a web-server authenticates itself to a user to give them the guarantee that the website is genuine.
 Another extremely standard authentication scenario is where a user wants to authenticate themselves to a remote server, say an internal company server or their bank.
 To perform the authentication, a user may be required to provide one or more pieces of information proving their identity such as passwords, personal information, fingerprints, video captures of themselves reading out a sequence of numbers, etc.